Skip to content

 sysctl -n -w fs.inotify.max_user_watches=10485677 && sysctl -n -w fs.inotify.max_user_instances=512 && sysctl fs.inotify

-You need to adapt this command for Windows with wsl2, for example so:
+You need to adapt this command for Windows with WSL2:

 wsl -d docker-desktop sh -c "sysctl -n -w fs.inotify.max_user_watches=10485677 && sysctl -n -w fs.inotify.max_user_instances=512 && sysctl fs.inotify"